 VoIP home phone systems power all your phones.
-It enables you to plug your current phone to the net and lets you stay connected with employees anywhere in the world.
+It enables you to plug your current phone into the net and lets you stay connected with employees anywhere in the world.
 Key features include call routing, call forwarding, and many more.

 Why Use VoIP?

-- Cost savings The first thing you are sure to notice about using VOIP phone system is the substantial decline in your phone bill.
+- Cost savings The first thing you are sure to notice about using the VOIP phone system is the substantial decline in your phone bill.
 With conventional systems, time is of the essence and you pay for every single minute spent on the phone.
 That means international calls can become extremely expensive.
 With VoIP however, you can talk as much as you like with one fixed rate.

 - Flexible network layout VoIP business phone allows you unlimited flexibility once you set up the network, and can change whenever the need arises.
 That is not the case with traditional systems as changing and expanding them can cost you a lot.